atEchoOff/plainTeXt/README.md

     - \python
     - \java
     - \javascript
     - \bibtex.
-Resulting references will save in `references.bib` upon export to Overleaf.
+Resulting references will save in `references.bib` upon export to PDF.
 - Support for **align** environment:
     - \align
     - `Shift+DownArrow` to create a new row.